Kroc/v80/bin/wla-dx/README.txt

 The fields can be put in any order.
 Any omitted fields are set to the ".EMPTYFILL" value ("$00" by default).
-Any data-defining directive can be used within .DSTRUCT, as long as it does not exceed the size of the data it is being defined for.
-The only exception is .DSTRUCT itself, which cannot be nested.
+Any data-defining directive can be used within ".DSTRUCT", as long as it does not exceed the size of the data it is being defined for.
+The only exception is ".DSTRUCT" itself, which cannot be nested.

 The old syntax looks like this: